Member Coronavirus Information

 Are you unsure if you have been exposed to or at-risk of being infected with COVID-19?
 Schedule a virtual care visit with a provider.
 It is a good option for non-urgent care to limit potential exposure in a physician’s office or other healthcare facility.

-No. We will cover medically necessary COVID-19 diagnostic testing and/or medical screening services at no charge to you, when such services are ordered by your health care provider.
+No. We will cover medically necessary COVID-19 diagnostic testing, medical screening services and/or treatment at no charge to you, when such services are ordered by your health care provider.

 Any medically necessary treatment related to COVID-19 would be considered a covered benefit.
 We are committed to ensuring access to COVID-19 treatment services in accordance with federal and state law.